Skip to content

 docker compose run --rm pi-build

-This compiles the full flight segment and copies the resulting binary to build-output/Orion on the host via a bind mount.
+This copies the resulting binary to build-output/Orion on the host via a bind mount.

 Step 3: Transfer to the Pi